aws/aws-cli/awscli/examples/medical-imaging/get-image-frame.rst

 This code example does not include output because the GetImageFrame action returns a stream of pixel data to the imageframe.jph file.
 For information about decoding and viewing image frames, see HTJ2K decoding libraries.

-For more information, see `Getting image set pixel data`_ in the *AWS HealthImaging Developers Guide*.
+For more information, see `Getting image set pixel data <https://docs.aws.amazon.com/healthimaging/latest/devguide/get-image-frame.html>`__ in the *AWS HealthImaging Developer Guide*.

-.. _`Getting image set pixel data`: https://docs.aws.amazon.com/healthimaging/latest/devguide/get-image-frame.html